 Mmmmm.
 Bacon.
 Few tastes illicit the same mouth-watering response and deep devotion as bacon and the many tasty combos it inspires.
 With carry-out and curbside pickup options available from some of our finest restaurants, you can literally bring home the bacon.
 Midwesterners devour this meaty delight in every way imaginable — and a few that aren’t.
-The country’s main meat packing center since the 1860s, the Chicago area has been a hub for the cured meat stable for decades.
 Whether you want your fix on a specialty cheeseburger, a gourmet appetizer featuring onion confit, or a donut (no, really), Chicago’s North Shore bacon options will make you swine, rather swoon with delight.

-See a full list of Chicago's North Shore restaurants offering carry out and delivery here.
+See a full list of Chicago's North Shore restaurants here.

 DB3 Donuts, Evanston